Augmented Reality is more than Virtual Reality

 Mask Displays

 The on-axis NED presented here may require a curved mask display, while waveguides would get along with a flat, likely more simple one.
-However, the masking works the better the more distant the mask is from the eye, and a quite promising technology could be electrochromic polymers, where considerable progress has been reported recently (see [7], just for an example).
-Polymers may allow for curved displays, and integrating one in the mirror would be a quite ideal solution.
+The masking however works the better the more distant the mask is from the eye, and a quite promising technology could be electrochromic polymers, where considerable progress has been reported recently (see [7], just for an example).
+Polymers may allow for curved displays, and integrating one with the mirror would be a quite ideal solution.

 Summary

-The ideal shape for display and mirror turned out to be ellipsoidal, with the center of the eye as one of the ellipsoid’s focal points.
+The ideal shape for display and mirror in the usual off-axis configuration turned out to be ellipsoidal, with the center of the eye as one of the ellipsoid’s focal points.

-Yet it turned out that this off-center approach suffers from the curvature changes even within the small areas contributing to the formation of single image points.
+Yet it turned out that the off-axis approach suffers from the curvature changes even within the small areas contributing to the formation of single image points.

-The problem was solved by changing the off-axis approach into a coaxial or on-axis one.
-This requires a transparent display, an unusual but possible and already available technology.
+The problem was solved by changing the off-axis configuration into a coaxial (or: on-axis) one.
+This requires a transparent display, an unusual but possible technology.

 Finally it turned out that even with a flat display, the on-axis approach yields a very large FOV, 40° of it with good resolution and a lot more on top, and also with a large eyebox.